-This clause describes a set of changes to the state machine and following text for the video/broadcast object defined in clause 7.13.1.1 of the OIPF DAE specification [1].
+This clause describes a set of changes to the state machine and related text for the video/broadcast object defined in clause 7.13.1.1 of the OIPF DAE specification [1].

-- Calling the setChannel() method from any state of the video/broadcast object with a null argument shall cause the application to transition to a broadcast-independent application (as described in clause 6.2.2.6).
-This is in addition to what is required by OIPF e.g. causing the video/broadcast object to transition to the unrealized state and releasing any resources used for decoding video and/or audio.
-Hence the setChannel(null) and release() methods do not have the same behaviour in the present document. - A video/broadcast object with a CSS rule of display:none shall not be loaded and hence shall not be decoding audio or video.
+Calling the setChannel() method from any state of the video/broadcast object with a null argument shall cause the application to transition to a broadcast-independent application (as described in clause 6.2.2.6).
+This is in addition to what is required by OIPF - e.g. causing the video/broadcast object to transition to the unrealized state and releasing any resources used for decoding video and/or audio.
+Hence the setChannel (null) and release() methods do not have the same behaviour in the present document.

+- A video/broadcast object with a CSS rule of display:none shall not be loaded and hence shall not be decoding audio or video. - In table 128, "State transitions for the video/broadcast embedded object", the following row is rows are modified as shown underlined;